FIRST-Team-1699/ini-reader/README.md

 # ini-Reader

-Our .ini reader, used in many projects over many years.
+The original .ini reader, made in 2011-ish and used until 2015.
+Written in LabView, it was retired when we moved languages.